xuechen-zc/ComfyUI-Manager/README.md

 ![model-install-dialog](https://raw.githubusercontent.com/ltdrdata/ComfyUI-extension-tutorials/Main/ComfyUI-Manager/images/snapshot.jpg)

-## cm-cli: command line tools for power user
+## cm-cli: command line tools for power users
 * A tool is provided that allows you to use the features of ComfyUI-Manager without running ComfyUI.
 * For more details, please refer to the [cm-cli documentation](docs/en/cm-cli.md).